rofixro/3dtiles-polygon-crop/README.md

 ![](example.gif)

-Limited by Cesium API, currently only single area cropping can be provided.
-For details, see CesiumGS/cesium#8751
+~~Limited by Cesium API, currently only single area cropping can be provided.
+For details, see CesiumGS/cesium#8751~~

+Cesium version 1.117 add ClippingPolygonCollection API to support polygon clipping.
+This project is archived

 ## Install